panva/jose/SECURITY.md

 - **Debugger access**: If an attacker has debugger access to the running process, they can inspect memory, modify variables, and bypass security controls.
 This is a runtime-level compromise, not a library vulnerability.
 - **Runtime compromise**: Attacks that compromise the JavaScript runtime itself (e.g., malicious runtime modifications, compromised Node.js binaries, malicious browser extensions with elevated privileges) are not considered attacks on this library.

+#### Application Policy

+The application is responsible for its own authentication and authorization policy.
+This includes deciding accepted issuers, audiences, subjects, token types, required claims, maximum token age, replay prevention, nonce validation, revocation, session binding, custom claim schemas, and all authorization decisions.
+Missing or unexpected claims are application policy issues unless the relevant `jose` validation option was used and bypassed.

 #### Remote JWKS Sources

 When using remote JSON Web Key Sets (JWKS) via `createRemoteJWKSet`, the library assumes that users configure trusted JWKS sources.
-The security of key material fetched from remote sources depends on the trustworthiness of those sources and the security of the transport (HTTPS).
+The security of key material fetched from remote sources depends on the trustworthiness of those sources, the security of the transport, and any user-provided fetch implementation, proxy, cache, or storage used for JWKS retrieval.
+The library accepts a `URL`; choosing HTTPS, enforcing network restrictions, and protecting any persistent JWKS cache are the application's responsibility.

 #### Key Material

 Private keys and secret key material provided by users for signing, decryption, or key management operations are considered trusted and fitting the user's own security requirements.
 The library does not validate that key material originates from a secure source or has been handled securely prior to being provided.

+#### Header-Supplied Keys and Certificates

+JOSE header parameters such as `jwk`, `jku`, `x5u`, `x5c`, `x5t`, and `x5t#S256` are attacker-controlled input unless the application has explicitly established trust in them.
+The library does not automatically follow `jku` or `x5u` URLs. `EmbeddedJWK` is an explicit opt-in helper for using a public JWK embedded in a JWS header, and `importX509` only imports the public key from a certificate.
+The library does not validate X.509 certificate chains, trust anchors, validity periods, revocation status, key usage, extended key usage, subject names, or certificate-to-issuer binding.

 #### Key and Secret Sizes